 I love the combination of potatoes, dill, and scallion.
 But if you cannot find one of those herbs, don’t worry.
 Just add a little more of the one you do have, or substitute.
 Tarragon could work well here.
 So could basil.

 Did you make this warm dilly scallion potato recipe?
-What did you think?
+You’ll also enjoy:

 Warm Dilly Scallion Potatoes